Bharath-serman/Bharath-serman/README.md

 - Exploring AI Tools & New Technologies.
 - Currently Learning Japanese and have around 850 continuous streak on duolingo.
 - Currently working as an XR Game Tester at VRARRI.
-- Likes to read Books (Mangas and Web Novels) and watch animes.
+- Likes to read Books (Mangas and Web Novels) and to watch animes.

 ---